 Even with a good tool in place, a few patterns reliably break a Jira HubSpot integration.

 The third is letting the integration create issues without context.
 A Jira issue that says "Customer reported a bug, see HubSpot ticket" with no steps to reproduce, no environment details, and no customer impact is just a redirect.
 The triage step in HubSpot should produce enough context that the engineer can start work without opening the ticket.
-A good integration carries that context across as part of the issue body, not as a link.

 The fourth is not closing the loop.
 The point of the integration is not just to file the issue, it is to send the customer the fix.
 When a Jira issue is marked Done, somebody on support needs to be prompted to reply to the customer.
-If your integration stops at "status updated" and does not nudge the support rep to actually message the customer, the bug is fixed and the customer still does not know.
+If your integration stops at "status updated" and does not nudge the rep to actually message the customer, the bug is fixed and the customer still does not know.

 Sync HubSpot tickets with your tracker without the marketplace tax